Alteplase: Ischemic stroke

 In adults diagnosed with acute ischemic stroke, thrombolytic treatment with alteplase is the standard of care.
 Administration of alteplase is associated with improved functional outcomes and reduced incidence of disability.
 Alteplase used in conjunction with mechanical thrombectomy is associated with better outcomes.

 Pulmonary embolism

-As of 2019, alteplase is the most commonly used medication to treat pulmonary embolism (PE).
+As of 2019, alteplase is the most commonly used medication to treat pulmonary embolism.
 Alteplase has a short infusion time of 2 hours and a half-life of 4–6 minutes.
-Alteplase has been approved by the FDA, and treatment can be done via systemic thrombolysis or catheter-directed thrombolysis.
+Alteplase has been approved by the US Food and Drug Administration, and treatment can be done via systemic thrombolysis or catheter-directed thrombolysis.

 Systemic thrombolysis can quickly restore right ventricular function, heart rate, and blood pressure in patients with acute PE.
 However, standard doses of alteplase used in systemic thrombolysis may lead to massive bleeding, such as intracranial hemorrhage, particularly in older patients.
 A systematic review has shown that low-dose alteplase is safer than and as effective as the standard amount.